 From blue eyes, to freckles, to blonde hair, it’s impossible to confine Black people into a singular expression.
 While it may surprise you, from the earliest African arrivals on Irish shores, Black people have played an important role in shaping Irish society.
 Although there aren’t very many Black people living in Ireland today, they still manage to make an impact.
 Education on this history is crucial as many confuse these Irish people’s ethnicity with their race.

 Despite facing discrimination and marginalization, Black Irish men and women have made significant contributions to the country’s cultural, political, and economic landscape.
-Similarly to the US, the UK and other western nations, the (often dark) history of the country and its Black population are foundational parts of Ireland’s history.
+Similarly to the US, the UK, and other western nations, the (often dark) history of the country and its Black population are foundational parts of Ireland’s history.

-Black People Have Been in Ireland for Years
+Black People Have Been In Ireland For Years

 Ronan McGreevy for The Irish Times referenced a documentary about some of Ireland’s earliest inhabitants.
 They weren’t white—quite the opposite in fact.
 According to the documentary, “Prehistoric Irish people had dark skin and blue eyes.
 They inhabited the island for 4,000 years.”